Tell Your Dad You Know He's Cheating on Your Mom

 Do you think my dad is cheating too?
 Should I confront him?

-See more questions like this: How do I tell my mum, that my dad is cheating
+See more questions like this: Can I tell my brothers about that I think and I know my dad is cheating on my mom?

 What should I do?
 Confront him or nothing?